project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/readme.md

 - [ARM](ARM), more on the ARM specific random implementation
 - [GD32VF103](GD32VF), implementations for the Risc-V
 - [MSP430](MSP430), implementations for the TI MSP430 series
+- [The random test program](Random%20Generator%20Completeness%20Test), presented here is a test for completeness
 #### A few points to note:

 There is no limit to the number of seeds.
 If you want to use a thousand